ms-jasondel/geneva-routetable/readme.md

    oc apply -f -
 ```

-Please note that by default the ARO service principal copied here does not have enough permissions to execute this application.
-You will either need to change the client and password stored in the secrets, or grant appropriate [permissions](#permissions) to this client.
+Please note that the ARO service principal copied here does not have enough permissions to execute this application.
+You will need to change the client and password stored in the secrets to a service principal with appropriate [permissions](#permissions).

 ### Cron Job